CDiala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. Script to assign executable to everyone.
 7. Script to assign James Bond permission.
 10. Script to set mode of file.
 11. Script that adds execute permissions to all subdirectories.
+12. Script to create directory with permission.